image for Hit By a DUI Driver? How to Sue for Money Damages

 Hit by a DUI Driver?
 How to Sue for Money Damages

-Tarun Sridharan Legal Editor & Attorney Contributor Read Time: 7 minutes
+Tarun Sridharan Legal Editor & Attorney Contributor Read Time: 13 minutes

 Hit by a DUI Driver?
 How to Sue for Money Damages

 Were you hit by a DUI driver?
 If so, chances are that you’re feeling overwhelmed and possibly confused.
 Don’t worry.
+If you’ve been hit by a drunk driver, settlement is possible.

-All that being said, we understand you might be feeling anxious and alone.
-The first thing to understand is that you’re NOT alone in dealing with a drunk driving incident.
 According to data reported by the National Highway Traffic Safety Administration (NHTSA), drinking and driving kills 28 people every single day.
 That’s more than a death per hour.
-Simply put, drunk driving accidents are a serious problem across the United States
+Simply put, drunk driving accidents are a serious problem across the United States.

-Let’s take a closer look.
+Let’s take a closer look at DUI accident lawsuits.

 What to do after a drunk driving accident